 Every technology or industry that has explosive growth inevitably comes with challenges.
 In an upcoming blog post, we’ll touch upon technical challenges such as performance and stability, but here we’d like to highlight two industry challenges for virtual reality: fragmentation and storytelling.

 We see fragmentation in the mobile market for VR.
 Currently there are two major competing VR platforms on mobile: Facebook and Samsung with their Oculus/Gear VR ecosystem; and Google with its Cardboard/Daydream ecosystem.
 Unfortunately, we have found that apps made for one ecosystem are not compatible with the other.
-Since we have initially chosen to support Google's VR ecosystem, our JW VR SDKs are not yet compatible with Oculus’s native ecosystem.
 We expect the WebVR standard to solve this cross-platform issue for browsers, but it doesn't look like this issue will be solved for native apps any time soon.

 360 Video Storytelling

 Last and most importantly, how will 360 Video and VR avoid the fate of VR from the ‘80s & ‘90s and 3D TV?
 In our opinion the answer lies in the adage “Content is King.”
 In addition to content, there are other factors that we’ll discuss further in Part 2, but this begs an even bigger question.
 Can 360 Video / VR be an effective means of storytelling - a medium compelling enough to entice future filmmakers and be more than just a fad?

 The answer is still unclear, with strong opinions from both sides.